 Goodbye, iTunes – hello, Apple Music, Podcasts Books and TV

-WWDC 2019 and macOS 10.15 Catalina make it official: iTunes is no more... it has ceased to be.
-And, from its ashes will rise the new apps for macOS: Apple Music, Apple TV and Apple Podcasts – they’re going to be enhanced versions of those that appear on iOS.
+WWDC 2019 and macOS 10.15 Catalina make it official: iTunes is no more.
+From its ashes, however, rises the new apps for macOS: Apple Music, Apple TV and Apple Podcasts – and they’re going to be improved versions of those that already appear on iOS.

-Apple Music will allow macOS users access to their entire libraries of music regardless of whether the tracks have been downloaded via streaming.
-This is also where music ripped from CDs will live, incorporated into the same libraries.
+Apple Music will give macOS users access to their entire music libraries regardless of whether the tracks have been downloaded or are being streamed.
+This is also where music ripped from CDs will live, assimilated into the same libraries.

-On the other hand, Apple TV will feature the app's channels, plus more than 100,000 iTunes movies and TV shows to browse, buy or rent.
+Apple TV, meanwhile, will have the app's channels and have more than 100,000 iTunes movies and TV shows available to browse, buy or rent.
 All of this content will be available in 4K HDR video and Dolby Atmos audio wherever offered.
-Finally, Apple TV+ will be available through this app as soon as the service launches later this year.
+Apple TV+ will also be accessible through this app as soon as the service rolls out later in the year.

-Apple Podcasts will bring the service's more than 700,00 podcasts, as well as new episode updates to the Mac in a new interface.
-This version of the app will feature enhanced search functions that can pull up episodes by hosts, guests or even discussion topics.
+Apple Podcasts will bring the service's more than 700,00 podcasts, as well as new episode updates, to the Mac in a brand new interface.
+This version of the app will also boast better search functions that can pull up episodes by hosts, guests or even discussion topics.

-Finally, Apple Books will be where you can purchase and listen to audiobooks, and as with the other new apps, will feature a familiar interface for anyone who is used to iTunes.
+Last but not the least, Apple Books will home all the audiobooks you can purchase, download and listen to.
+Like with the other new apps, it will feature a familiar interface for anyone who is used to iTunes.

-Apple has revealed more information about the apps that will replace iTunes following WWDC and how they will work.
+Apple has revealed more information about these apps that will replace iTunes following WWDC and how they will work.

-If you’re worried about all your existing music, playlists, and iTunes gift cards and credit, don’t be.
-The company confirmed that all your music and playlists will be ported over to the Apple Music app in macOS 10.15 Catalina, and any iTunes gift cards or unspent iTunes credits can be used in the new apps.
+If you’re worried about all your existing music and playlists, as well as iTunes gift cards and credit, don’t.
+Apple has confirmed that all your music and playlists will be transferred over to the Apple Music app in macOS 10.15 Catalina.
+In addition, any iTunes gift cards or unspent iTunes credits are still valid to be used in the new apps.

-In macOS 10.15 Catalina, the iTunes Store can still be used to buy new music, and can be accessed through the Sidebar in the Apple Music app.
-And of course, you can also subscribe to the Apple Music streaming service through the app – and if you do, you can hide the iTunes Store for less clutter.
+In macOS 10.15 Catalina, the iTunes Store, which will be accessed through the Sidebar in the Apple Music app, can still be used to buy new music.
+And of course, you can also subscribe to the Apple Music streaming service through the app – if you do, you can hide the iTunes Store for a cleaner interface.

-With iTunes gone, Apple also explained that syncing devices in macOS Catalina will now be handled by the Finder app, which will be able to backup and sync those devices.
+With iTunes making its exit, Apple also explained that syncing devices in macOS Catalina will now be handled by the Finder app, which will be able to backup and sync those devices.
 According to Apple, it will also be easier to drag and drop files for quick transfers as well.

 Sidecar turns your iPad into another display

-This is probably the most exciting update to macOS with macOS 10.15 Catalina: the ability to extend your Mac's display to a nearby iPad, both wired and wirelessly.
-Since a fair amount of MacBook users are likely iPad owners, this means that a sizable amount of mobile workers just received a secondary display without having to spend extra.
+This is probably the most exciting update to macOS with macOS 10.15 Catalina: the capability to extend your Mac's display to a nearby iPad, both wired and wirelessly.
+Since a good amount of MacBook users are already iPad owners, this means that a sizable amount of mobile workers just received a secondary display without having to spend extra.

-Perhaps even more importantly, this connected iPad can also be used as a drawing tablet with various specifically supported apps.
-Final Cut Pro X, Adobe Illustrator and iWork are the first apps mentioned to support this feature.
+Possibly even more importantly for designers, this connected iPad can also be used as a drawing tablet with various specifically supported apps.
+Final Cut Pro X, Adobe Illustrator and iWork are the first apps listed to support this feature.

-We currently don’t know which iPad models will work with Macs using the Sidecar feature, but it'll most likely be those models that can run the new iPadOS, which is also getting released later this year.
+We currently don’t have the official word on which iPad models will support the Sidecar feature, but it'll most likely be those models that can also run the new iPadOS, which is expected later this year as well.